Grymse/anti-impulsive-purchasing/experiment-data/readme.md

-This folder contains scripts that are useful for testing analytics
+This folder contains all scripts used to analyze the analytics produced by the extension during the experiment period